-We’ve all heard about making sure we get our five a day.
+We’ve all heard about making sure we get our 5 a day.
 But what does it really mean?
-Find out more about five a day on the Live Well pages.
+Find out more about 5 a day on the Live Well pages.

-You can download a simple guide to getting your five a day attached to this page.
+A simple guide to getting your 5 a day is attached to this page.